Dronecode/utm-adapter/meeting-minutes.md

 # Meeting Minutes
 This document captures the bi-weekly meeting notes for coordination purposes.

+### July 6, 2023
+In today's meeting, we discussed @hrishiballal proposal for a QGC interface that can read the capabilities of a UTM provider and successfully use their services; the proposal also includes a reference from the USSP-API side.
+The idea is to focus on two services and define the groundwork needed to make them work, with the idea of adding the rest of the required services once things stabilize and are standardized.
+The two primary services are Flight Authorization and Network Remote ID.

+**NOTE**: the group considers out of scope how QGC knows of the config.json files; we expect to resolve this in future discussions; some ideas are having previous knowledge at build-time or having a way to load at runtime.

+**TODO**: The proposal is a first draft, and we are looking for feedback from everyone; please submit a review of the pull request by July 13th to allow for a discussion before our next meeting https://github.com/Dronecode/utm-adapater/pull/5

+**Next Meeting**: At our next meeting (July 20th), we will have presentations from UTM providers with demos of their current implementations.

 ### June 22, 2023
 We discussed the project scope of work and reviewed the proposal from @hrishiballal outlined in #2, particularly the "Core Modules" and "Services" required.